yie1d/pydoll/docs/en/deep-dive/fundamentals/index.md

 # Core Fundamentals

-**Master the foundation—everything else becomes easy.**
+**Master the foundation, everything else becomes easier.**

 This section covers the **bedrock technologies** that power Pydoll: the Chrome DevTools Protocol (CDP), WebSocket-based async communication, and Python's type system integration.
-These aren't just implementation details—they're the **fundamental design decisions** that make Pydoll fast, powerful, and type-safe.
+These aren't just implementation details, they're the **fundamental design decisions** that make Pydoll fast, powerful, and type-safe.

 ## Why Fundamentals Matter

 Most automation frameworks abstract away their communication layer, leaving you with a "black box" that works until it doesn't.
-When something breaks, you're stuck—unable to debug, optimize, or extend.
+When something breaks, debugging and optimization become difficult without understanding the underlying mechanisms.

-**Pydoll takes the opposite approach**: We expose and explain the fundamentals, transforming you from a **framework user** into a **protocol engineer**.
+**Pydoll takes a different approach**: we expose and explain the fundamentals, enabling you to work as both a **framework user** and a **protocol engineer**.

 !!! quote "The Power of First Principles"
     **"If you know the way broadly, you will see it in all things."** - Miyamoto Musashi

-    Understanding CDP, async communication, and type systems isn't just about Pydoll—it's about understanding **how modern browser automation works at its core**.
+    Understanding CDP, async communication, and type systems isn't just about Pydoll, it's about understanding **how modern browser automation works at its core**.
 This knowledge transfers to any CDP-based tool and any async Python project.

 ## The Three Pillars

 ### 1. Chrome DevTools Protocol (CDP)
 **[→ Read CDP Deep Dive](./cdp.md)**

-**The protocol that changed everything.**
+**The protocol that powers modern browser automation.**

-CDP is Chrome's native debugging protocol—the same one Chrome DevTools (F12) uses.
-By talking directly to CDP, Pydoll:
+CDP is Chrome's native debugging protocol, the same one Chrome DevTools (F12) uses.
+By communicating directly with CDP, Pydoll:

-- ✅ **Eliminates WebDriver** (no Selenium overhead, no geckodriver/chromedriver intermediaries)
+- **Eliminates WebDriver** (no Selenium overhead, no geckodriver/chromedriver intermediaries)
-- ✅ **Gains deep control** (modify requests, intercept events, execute privileged operations)
+- **Gains deep control** (modify requests, intercept events, execute privileged operations)
-- ✅ **Achieves native speed** (direct WebSocket communication, no HTTP polling)
+- **Achieves native speed** (direct WebSocket communication, no HTTP polling)
-- ✅ **Becomes undetectable** (no `navigator.webdriver`, no WebDriver fingerprints)
+- **Becomes undetectable** (no `navigator.webdriver`, no WebDriver fingerprints)

 **What you'll learn:**